beccam/javadriver-gettingstarted/README.md

 ```

 ## Simple Statements
+In this sample project, we will manipulate enteries in a simple `users` table, using the Java driver.
 Use SimpleStatement for queries that will be executed only once (or just a few times).
 It is a simple implementation built directly from a character string.

 `session.execute("INSERT INTO users (lastname, age, city, email, firstname) VALUES ('Jones', 35, 'Austin', 'bob@example.com', 'Bob')");`